 Yoga, Embodiment, Mindfulness Teacher

-I was born in Poland in 1977 in the midst of political and social crisis.
-Despite the political upheaval, our lives were beautifully simple and deeply aligned with the cyclical patterns of nature.
-I like to think that this experience allowed me the insight into our own ability to continually renew and rebirth ourselves and the resilience needed to sustain it.
+I was born in Poland in 1977 in the midst of a political and social crisis.
+Despite the upheaval, I recall our lives being joyfully simple and deeply aligned with the cyclical patterns of nature.
+I like to think it allowed me the insight into our own ability to continually renew and rebirth ourselves and the resilience needed to sustain it.

 It came in handy later in life.